-I have been admitted to the PhD program in Interdisciplinary Engineering (Computer Science and Aerospace Engineering) at Kennesaw State University in Georgia, United States as an incoming student for Fall 2025.
+I have been admitted to the PhD program in Interdisciplinary Engineering (Computer Science and Aerospace Engineering) at Kennesaw State University in Georgia, United States.
+Currently working as a Graduate Research Assitant at Aero Labs.

 I specialize in Computer Vision, Robotics, Software Development, and Large Language Models (LLMs), with expertise in Python and JavaScript programming languages.
 My work focuses on developing intelligent systems integrating machine learning, object detection, and AI-driven automation across various applications.